-I, as the flag State representative of the above ship, declare that the electronic system designed to record entries in accordance with MARPOL Annex/es ......installed on board the ship listed above has been assessed by this Administration to meet the relevant requirements as set out in MARPOL and is consistent with the guidance developed by the International Maritime Organization (IMO).
+This is to declare that the electronic system designed to record entries in accordance with MARPOL Annex(es) ...... installed on board the ship listed above has been assessed by this Administration to meet the relevant requirements as set out in MARPOL and is consistent with the Guidelines developed by the International Maritime Organization (IMO).

-Electronic Record Book Manufacturer
+Electronic Record Book Manufactur er

 Electronic Record Book Supplier

 Electronic Record Book Installer

-Electronic Record Book Software Version
+Electronic Record Book Name/Version Software

-Electronic Record Book is in accordance with MEPC Resolution/s
+Electronic Record Book is in accord MEPC Resolution/s ance with

 Date of installation (dd/mm/yy)

-A copy of this declaration should be carried on board a ship fitted with this equipment at all times.
+A copy of this declaration should be carried on board a ship fitted with this Electronic Record Book at all times.